getodk/docs/docs/tutorial-shared-choices.rst

 Add a site from Central
 ~~~~~~~~~~~~~~~~~~~~~~~

-The benefits of a shared Entity List becomes clear when changes need to be made to the list.
+The benefits of a shared Entity List become clear when changes need to be made to the list.

 Let's say that you need to add a new site called "Tinotenda Primary School."
 You can now make this addition once in the shared Entity List: